Flotomate/product_docs/source/dashboard/out-of-the-box-dashlets.rst

 Predefined Dashlets
 *******************

-Currently, Flotomate gives 23 Predefined Dashlets out of the box.
+Currently, Motadata gives 23 Predefined Dashlets out of the box.
 Each of them have different parameters set.
 These Dashlets support the following operations:

 - Predefined Dashlets are shared with all users having the :ref:`Dashboard rights`.
 They can be added to all kinds of Dashboards by